pacoxu/website/content/en/docs/concepts/services-networking/dual-stack.md

 #### Join a node to dual-stack cluster

-Before joining a node, make sure that the node has ipv6 routable network interface and allows ipv6 forwarding.
+Before joining a node, make sure that the node has IPv6 routable network interface and allows IPv6 forwarding.

 #### Create a single-stack cluster

-As IPv6DualStack feature gate is beta and default to true after 1.21, you can run the command without `--feature-gates` flag.
+As IPv6DualStack feature gate is beta and default to true after 1.21, dual stack will be enabled by default without `--feature-gates` flag.

 ```
 kubeadm init --feature-gates IPv6DualStack=false